top of page

 The Imperial Hotel Sydney

-Just as the line dance classes were beginning to take off, the Paddington Green was sold.
-The classes relocated to the Imperial Hotel in Erskineville (in Sydney’s inner west).
-However, due to Geoff's work commitments, he decided to hand the Erskineville classes over to Ian (Wilby).
+Just as Geoff's line dance classes were beginning to take off, the Paddington Green was sold.
+The classes relocated to the Imperial Hotel in Erskineville (in Sydney’s inner west) however due to other work commitments at the time, Geoff decided to hand the classes over to Ian Wilby where they continued to prosper and grow.

 The Terminus Night Club Brisbane

-In 1988 Trevor Smith and his partner Mark moved to Queensland, starting classes at the Terminus Night Club in Brisbane with the help and support of Neil McLucas and Steven Claffey.
-Terry Hogan, line dance teacher and choreographer, was one of their original students.
+In 1988 Trevor Smith and his brother Mark moved to Queensland, starting classes at the Terminus Night Club in Brisbane with the help and support of Neil McLucas and Steven Claffey.
+Terry Hogan, line dance teacher and choreographer, would be one of their original students.

 The Mars Bar Adelaide

-With a connection to the late 80's line dance scene in Brisbane, Alan Hibberd and his partner commenced "Bootscoot" classes at a bar, believed to be the Mars Bar, in central Adelaide.
-The Mars Bar was also widely referred to as the Cactus Patch because of its décor, which featured potted cacti against glam orange walls.
-Unfortunately, Allan passed away in the latter part of the 90's and thereafter his partner moved to Queensland.
-Described as flamboyant and wonderful hosts, little else is known of the couple.
+With a strong connection to Brisbane and the Instructors of the 1988 dance scene, Alan Hibberd and his partner commenced "Bootscoot" classes at the Mars Bar (formerly Phaedra's) in central Adelaide, also widely referred to as the Cactus Patch because of its décor which featured potted cacti against glam orange walls.
+Unfortunately, Allan passed away in the latter part of the 90's and thereafter his partner moved (back) to Queensland.
+Described as flamboyant and wonderful dance hosts, little else is known of the couple.

 By 1993, line dancing had moved into Adelaide's mainstream with the first public beginner class at the Broadview Scout Hall with instructor Peter Heath.
 An accomplished square dancer, Peter came upon line dancing from a Tamworth video.
 With his interest sparked and an uncanny offer to demonstrate line dancing at a local nightclub, Peter quickly pulled together a group of square dance friends, learnt a few routines and undertook his first paid gig.
 Outgrowing the Broadview Scout Hall, the classes relocated to the Walkerville YMCA before expanding across South Australia.
 In Tamworth 2020, Peter Heath's Line Dancers of South Australia were awarded the “Opal Boot Award” from the Line Dance Association of Australia for contributions to line dancing.